Arthrosis of the hand (trapezoid-metacarpal)

 Our professionals will provide you with a medical evaluation without you having to leave your home.

-What are the symptoms of osteoarthritis of the hand?
+What are the symptoms of hand or wrist osteoarthritis?

 The trapezium is located between the scaphoid and the first metacarpal.
 The trapezoid-metacarpal osteoarthritis is the most frequent of the hand and of wide presence in women from the fifty years.